Ahmtluu/my_card/README.md

 # my_card

-In this project, I learned how to use Card, Divider and SizedBox Widget.
+In this project, I have learned how to use Card, Divider and SizedBox Widget.